 - Cotiviti Holdings, Inc. (f/k/a Connolly iHealth Technologies and a portfolio company of Advent International Corporation) in its $246 million initial public offering

-- Ollie’s Bargain Outlet, Inc. (a CCMP Capital Advisors portfolio company) in its $164 million initial public offering
+- Ollie’s Bargain Outlet, Inc. (a portfolio company of CCMP Capital Advisors) in its $164 million initial public offering

 - Black Knight Financial Services, Inc. (an indirect partially owned subsidiary of Fidelity National Financial, Inc.) in its $507 million initial public offering

-- Metaldyne Performance Group (an American Securities portfolio company) in its $170 million initial public offering
+- Metaldyne Performance Group Inc. (a portfolio company of American Securities) in its $170 million initial public offering

-- Dave & Buster’s (an Oak Hill portfolio company) in its $100 million initial public offering
+- Dave & Buster’s Entertainment, Inc. (a portfolio company of Oak Hill Capital Partners) in its $100 million initial public offering

-- Papa Murphy's Holdings, Inc. (a Lee Equity portfolio company) in its $64 million initial public offering
+- Papa Murphy's Holdings, Inc. (a portfolio company of Lee Equity Partners) in its $64 million initial public offering

 - Vantiv, Inc. (a joint venture of Advent International and Fifth Third Bank) in its $575 million initial public offering